watarukumagai-git/opt/peer_review/no2/review_comment.md

 https://github.com/FateMurphy/CEEMDAN-VMD-GRU

 ## minor comment5 (Sub-Section 4.5.4, Page 8)
-- Fig.6 shows the prediction accuracy of CEEMDAN-VMD-DBO-LSTM for long-term forcasting case is quite high.
-But, the objective function of DBO is set as the mean error (RMSE) of the entire training data and it is may this could an over-fitting for the training data.
+- Fig.6 shows the prediction accuracy of CEEMDAN-VMD-DBO-LSTM for long-term forcasting case (about 2.5 months) is quite high although the objective function of DBO is set as the mean error (RMSE) of the entire training data.
+I guess it is may this could an over-fitting for the training data.
 In general, the evaluation index based on the cross validation (e.g., K-fold, hold-out, and LOOCV) is used for the objective function.
 - Please consider applying this method to various types of data in the future.

 ## minor comment6 (Reference)